-Need code 'Not Stated' (code 'N0')
+A10.
+Need code to stated (code 'N0')

 Children whose reference data is not completely entered on the system and whose need code is yet to be determined.

 This category is to enable the loading of data where the need codes are not immediately to hand.
 It is assumed that this will only apply to children who are supported in their families or who are independent; as looked after children will have had a need code allocated.